lodauria/Individual_Assignments/stm32_f103rey/README.md

 #### Compile and upload software

-In the project directory compile the code for each of the ARM Cortex M3 boards used as sensors with the command
+From the `sensor_node` folder compile the code for each of the ARM Cortex M3 boards used as sensors with the command

     make NODE_ID=<XX> SERVER_ADDR=<A8-M3 node address>

-Make sure to use a different node ID numbers for each of the sensor nodes.
+where you have to make sure to use a different node ID numbers for each of the sensor nodes.
 Use numbers from 1 to 100.
 The server address is the global IPv6 address of the A8-M3 node used to run the Mosquitto RSMB broker.

 Upload each compiled program to the M3 nodes of the experiment that have to be used as sensor nodes.
-If you want to access the shell of a sensor node use the following command:
+If you want to access the shell of a sensor node use the following command from the FIT IoT-Lab terminal

-    nc m3-11 20000
+    nc m3-XX 20000

-Here the M3 node is assume to be the number 11, change this number based on the node you are interested in.

 ### Setup STM32 Nucleo board (optional)